matata233/projectDungeon/README.md

 **Why is this project of interest to you?**
 <ul>
-<li>I am exicted that I am available to make my first own game !</li>
+<li>I am exited that I am available to make my first own game.</li>
 <li>I can apply what I have learn in class in real practice.</li>
-<li>Perhaps my project can be further expanded in the future.</li>
+<li>My project can be further expanded in the future, adding more game elements and mechanic.</li>
 </ul>

 ### ***Enjoy your journey !***